jezzsantos/saastack/CONTRIBUTING.md

 ## Developer Environment

 * Windows or macOS.
-* Jetbrains Rider or Visual Studio (There is most support for JetBrains dotUltimate)
+* Jetbrains Rider or Visual Studio (There is the most support for JetBrains dotUltimate)
-* Install the .NET8.0 SDK (specifically version 8.0.2).
-Available for [download here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
+* Install the .NET8.0 SDK (specifically version `8.0.6`) installed on your system.
+[Windows Download](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-8.0.302-windows-x64-installer)
-*

 > Included in the codebase there are many formatting rules that need to be run before committing your code.
 These rules may not be supported by other developer tools.